 In addition to the benefits mentioned above, being a consulting or fractional CTO also provides individuals with greater freedom and flexibility in their work.
 As a consultant, you are able to use your knowledge and expertise across a variety of industries and technology domains, making your work more interesting and dynamic.

 However, it’s important to note that this role also brings with it more challenging and demanding requirements.
 As a consultant, you are expected to deliver results and to be an expert in your field.
 You must be able to quickly understand complex problems and develop solutions that meet the needs of the organization.
-Additionally, you must be able to communicate effectively with leadership teams, stakeholders, and technology teams, and be able to lead change within the organization.
+Additionally, you must be able to communicate effectively with leadership teams, stakeholders, and technology teams, and be able to lead change within the organisation.